m-pilia/pong/README.md

 Build
 =====
-The game requires gcc with ncurses, pthread and unistd libraries.
-The game must run into a Xorg session.
+The game requires gcc with ncurses, pthread, unistd, ioctl and signalfd libraries, and the game must run into a Xorg session.
+So yes, trying to build and run this on Windows is definitely not a good idea.

 You can build the game launching the the following command on the project root:
 ```bash